malexsmith/3700_Assignment_1_dispersal/README.md

 # Make sure to install R BEFORE installing R studio.

-# You will need at least version 4.3.3 of R. You can check this by entering:
+# If you already have R installed on your computer, check your version - you will need at least version 4.3.3 of R. You can check what version you have by entering:

 R.version